Winter Fuel Program

 Q: How does Love’s know how much additive to use?

-A: We work directly with Afton Chemical to test fuel samples throughout the winter to identify the proper amount of additive to use to protect your fuel system.
+A: We work directly with Power Service to test fuel samples throughout the winter to identify the proper amount of additive to use to protect your fuel system.
 The additives used in Love’s exclusive formulation undergo extensive no-harms testing, in addition to real world cold weather performance testing to help protect you from fuel line freezing, gelling, and fuel filter plugging.

 Q: Should I be concerned about winter biodiesel?

 A: Love’s maintains an extensive network of stores throughout the United States, with advanced injection equipment to allow for optimized and responsible use of biodiesel.
 This network allows Love’s to quickly react to rapidly changing weather by increasing or decreasing the amount of biodiesel available at a particular store.
 In addition, Love’s uses an exclusive detergent formulation to optimize the cold weather performance of biodiesel, delivering peace of mind that you are always receiving the highest quality fuel to protect your fuel system.